Bedrock-OSS/bedrock-wiki-legacy/tutorials/custom-item-models.md

 ### Display Animations

-For animations, we'll be defining a seperate animation for each pseudo-display setting.
+For animations, we'll be defining a separate animation for each pseudo-display setting.
 Here's an example:

-`./rp/animations/<your_item>.animation.json`
+{% include filepath.html path="RP/animations/*your_item*.animation.json"%}
 ```jsonc
 {
     "format_version": "1.8.0",